Table of Contents

 Walmart: Educational Support

-Walmart provides tuition assistance programs to its employees, enabling them to further their education while working.
+Walmart provides tuition assistance programmes to its employees, enabling them to further their education while working.
 This investment in personal development strengthens loyalty and helps attract ambitious talent.

 Conclusion

-Employee Retention is a critical factor in an organisation's success.
+Employee Retention is a core element of an organisation's success.
 By understanding its importance, benefits, and strategies, businesses can create a workplace that fosters loyalty and engagement.
 Addressing the root causes of turnover, implementing proven retention models, and adopting effective strategies can significantly improve workforce stability and drive growth.